-For a Share Outstanding Throughout the Period Presented
+For a Share Outstanding Throughout the Period

-For the Period January 3, 2023 (Commencement of Operations) to March 31, 2023 PER SHARE OF BENEFICIAL INTEREST OPERATING PERFORMANCE: Net asset value - beginning of period \$10.00 INCOME/(LOSS) FROM INVESTMENT OPERATIONS: Net investment loss ^(a) (0.10) Net realized and unrealized gain on investments and foreign currency 0.38 Total Income from Investment Operations 0.28 Net asset value per common share - end of period \$10.28 Total Return (c) 2.83%

-RATIOS AND SUPPLEMENTAL DATA:
+Presented Period Ended March 31, 2024 (g)

+PER SHARE OF BENEFICIAL INTEREST OPERATING PERFORMANCE:

+Net asset value - beginning of period \$11.56

+Net investment loss (a) (0.23)

+currency 0.54

+Total Income from Investment Operations 0.31

+Dividends and/or distributions to shareholders: Dividends to shareholders Total Dividends and/or distributions to shareholders: (0.02) (0.02)

+Net asset value per common share - end of period \$11.85

+Total Return (c) 2.68%

-Net assets attributable to common shares, end of period (000s) \$189,489 Ratio of expenses to average net assets attributable to common shares, excluding fee waiver 3.73% ^(d) Ratio of expenses to average net assets attributable to common shares, including fee waiver 2.51% ^(d) Ratio of net investment loss to average net assets attributable to common shares (1.64%) ^(b) Portfolio turnover rate 0.38% ^(e)
+Net assets attributable to common shares, end of period (000s) Ratio of expenses to average net assets attributable to common \$ 10

+shares, excluding fee waiver (d) 4.73%

+shares, including fee waiver (d) 4.73%

+common shares (b) (2.12)

+Interest and fees from borrowings (e) 0.11%

+Portfolio turnover rate (f) 3.30%

-- (a) Calculated using average common shares outstanding. - (b) Net investment loss ratio is annualized except for Organizational Fees, which are one time expenses, and calculated excluding Incentive Fees.
-If Incentive Fees were included, the ratio would have been lowered by 0.31% for the period ended March 31, 2023.
+(a) Calculated using average common shares outstanding.

+(b) Net investment loss ratio is annualized and calculated excluding Incentive Fees for the period ended March 31, 2024.
+If Incentive Fees were included, the ratio would have been lowered by 0.92% for the period ended March 31, 2024.
 Recognition of net investment income by the Fund is affected by the timing of the declaration of dividends by the underlying funds in which the Fund invests.
-Ratios do not include net investment income of the funds in which the Fund invests. - (c) Total investment return is calculated assuming a purchase of common share at the opening on the first day and a sale at closing on the last day of each period reported.
-Dividends and distributions are assumed for purposes of this calculation to be reinvested at prices obtained under the Fund's dividend reinvestment plan.
-Total investment return does not reflect sales load or brokerage commissions, if any, and is not annualized. - (d) Expense ratios have been annualized, except for Organizational Fees which are one time expenses, and Incentive Fees which are not annualized.
-If Incentive Fees had been excluded, the expense ratios would have decreased by 0.31% for the period ended March 31, 2023.
-Expenses do not include expenses from underlying funds in which the Fund is invested. - (e) Percentage represents the results for the period and is not annualized.
+Ratios do not include net investment income of the funds in which the Fund invests.

+(c) Total investment return is calculated assuming a purchase of common share at the opening on the first day and a sale at closing on the last day of each period reported.
+Dividends and distributions are assumed for

+- purposes of this calculation to be reinvested at prices obtained under the Fund's dividend reinvestment plan.
+Total investment return does not reflect sales load or brokerage commissions, if any, and is not annualized. - (d) Expense ratios have been annualized except for Incentive Fees which are not annualized.
+If Incentive Fees had been excluded, the expense ratio would have decreased by 0.92% for the period ended March 31, 2024.
+Expenses do not include expenses from underlying funds in which the Fund is invested. - (e) Interest and fees from borrowings is calculated based on the average net assets for the period. - (f) Percentage represents the results for the period and is not annualized. - (g) For the period October 2, 2023 (inception of offering) through March 31, 2024.